CBI-R/cbi-processes/docs/source/user-guide/public.rst

 ==============================
-How to make your images public
+How to Make Your Images Public
 ==============================

 1. Make a request to an administrator for a public group